broadinstitute/computational-resources/01_Introduction/01_Shell_Commands/Shell_Commands.md

 ### Make Directory

 Enter the command `mkdir [path]` to make a directory, where `[path]` is the directory path.
-For example, if we want to create a new directory called test_directory in our Documents folder, we can use the command
+For example, if you want to create a new directory called test_directory in your Documents folder, use the command

 ```shell
 yourname@something ~ % mkdir ~/Documents/test_directory